Education in Neuroimaging Award

 The recipient will receive a cash award of $5,000 USD along with an engraved plaque.
-Both are presented to the recipient at the 25th Annual Meeting being held June 9-13, 2019 in Rome, Italy.
+Both are presented to the recipient at the 26th Annual Meeting being held June 25-29, 2019 in Montreal, Canada.
 Awardee will be given the opportunity to give a brief remark during the Annual Meeting.

 Questions?
 Please direct them to the OHBM Executive Office at firstname.lastname@example.org.

 Past Education in Neuroimaging Award sponsored by Elsevier Award recipients include:

 Jeanette Mumford, PhD., University of Wisconsin-Madison, United States

 Martin A. Lindquist, PhD., Johns Hopkins University, United States